Looking for hand sanitizer? Good luck finding it

 At a Costco in Los Angeles Tuesday, hand sanitizer was gone and shoppers clogged the back of the cavernous store where workers were wheeling out pallet after pallet of bottled water.
 “Don’t believe the hype,” one worker shouted.

 On Amazon, most hand sanitizers were gone.
-Those that were left were seriously overpriced, even though the company has said it was policing its site for price gougers.
+Ones that remained were seriously overpriced, even though the company has said it is policing its site for price gougers.
 Two 8-ounce bottles of Purell, for example, were being offered for $119 by a third-party seller; such vendors can list their items for sale on Amazon.com directly.

 Gaelen Gates says she trekked to two Walgreens, a Safeway and a CVS this week and couldn’t find any hand sanitizer.